aherbez/clicker/README.md

 10:26: Finished adding in UI to purchase managers and auto-start progress

 10:31: Calling it a night, will add some more polish tomorrow

+### Tuesday 6/23

+11:16am: updating README, will likely not have much time to work on this today